antonercool/APK-GoldenRepo/README.md

 # APK-GoldenRepo

-# This repo tests and descripes at lot of different c++ functionality
+# This repo tests and describes at lot of different c++ functionality